How Social Media Can Affect Your Personal Injury Claim

 Changing your privacy settings and watching what you post won’t do much good if others are discussing your accident or personal injury claim case on social media.
 A friend may be well-intentioned about posting an update on your behalf or sharing a photo to lift your mood, but they could do more harm than good.

-Remember that they may have public privacy settings, so while an insurance adjuster might not be able to see what you post, they may be able to see who you are friends with and check out their profiles.
+Remember that they may have public privacy settings, so while an insurance adjuster might not be able to see what you post, they may see who you are friends with and check out their profiles.
 If you limit who can see your posts to only trusted friends and family, ask them not to post anything about your accident, claim, or anything that could be misconstrued.
 This should include avoiding tagging you in photographs they post.

 Consult a Personal Injury Lawyer